1,000+ Opportunities

 org, and we will verify your organization’s application history with the Trust and ensure that you have updated login credentials.
 Recent Grants and Grantees maritime education Grantee Spotlights

-Based on current listing details, eligibility includes: Organizations in existence at least one year with an established service location in the five-county greater Philadelphia area (Bucks, Chester, Delaware, Montgomery, Philadelphia) or City of Camden, NJ.
+According to the current listing, eligibility includes: Organizations in existence at least one year with an established service location in the five-county greater Philadelphia area (Bucks, Chester, Delaware, Montgomery, Philadelphia) or City of Camden, NJ.
 No private foundations, Type III supporting organizations, or individuals.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.